-Danish Arctic Institute's Map Archive consists of about 5000 maps of many different sorts – from triangulation sketches, hand drawn maps and the first wave of printed maps to many series and types of printed maps, primarily from Greenland but also from the rest of the Arctic and some from Antarctica.
-As a part of the first phase of the registration of the map collection, June 2019, about 1300 maps have been registered, the rest roughly registered and 500 large maps scanned.
-The rest of the collection will in time be registered and at least another 750 will be scanned.
+The Danish Arctic Institute's map collection consists of approximately 5,000 maps of many different types - from triangulation sketches, hand-drawn maps and early printed maps to many series and types of printed maps, primarily from Greenland but also from the rest of the Arctic and partly Antarctica.
+In connection with the first phase of the registration of the collection, completed in 2019, more than 1300 maps were registered, and 500 large maps were scanned.
+We are now in the process of registering the rest of the collection and have begun scanning an additional approximately 750 maps.

-The mapping of East Greenland and the naming of places, which has taken place for centuries, is presented in our (Danish language) data base: “East Greenlandic Place Names" which can be accessed to the left.
+The mapping of East Greenland and the naming of localities that have taken place over several centuries are presented in detail in the database "East Greenlandic Place Names" ("Østgrønlandske Stednavne", in Danish only).